hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 terraform apply
 ```

-Terraform will print output similar to what is shown below.
+Terraform returns output similar to to the output below.

 ```raw
 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the